 - a) Pedagogical Leadership: co-constructing, designing and critically assessing culturally inclusive learning opportunities that integrate student voice, strengths, interests and needs.
-The learning opportunities will incorporate a variety of technologies and resources and are reflective of Ministry of Education curriculum - b) Pedagogical Portfolio: creating a professional portfolio that critically analyzes teaching and learning philosophies, assumptions, practices and pedagogies designed to inform ethical and democratic learning environments - c) Pedagogical Documentation: assembling visible records (for example, written notes, photos, videos, audio recordings, artefacts and records of students' learning) that enable teachers, parents/guardians/families and students to discuss, interpret and reflect upon the learning process - d) Critical Action Research: engaging in individual and/or collaborative action research that is informed by the critical exploration of various action research approaches - e) Case Inquiry: critically reflecting on and inquiring into professional practice through case writing and/or case
+The learning opportunities will incorporate a variety of technologies and resources and are reflective of Ministry of Education curriculum - b) Pedagogical Portfolio: creating a professional portfolio that critically analyzes teaching and learning philosophies, assumptions, practices and pedagogies designed to inform ethical and democratic learning environments - c) Pedagogical Documentation: assembling visible records (for example, written notes, photos, videos, audio recordings, artefacts and records of students' learning) that enable teachers, parents and students to discuss, interpret and reflect upon the learning process - d) Critical Action Research: engaging in individual and/or collaborative action research that is informed by the critical exploration of various action research approaches - e) Case Inquiry: critically reflecting on and inquiring into professional practice through case writing and/or case discussion

-- f) Transition Plan: critically reflecting on and analyzing a student transition plan and generating recommendations for enhancement - g) Narrative Inquiry: collaboratively and critically analyzing narratives of teaching and learning through a number of lenses (for example, professional identity, professional efficacy, ethical leadership and critical pedagogies) utilizing the processes of narrative writing and/or narrative discussion - h) Innovative Learning Experience: designing and facilitating an engaging, innovative learning experience that reflects differentiated instruction, universal design and the tiered approach - i) IEP Development: collaboratively developing an IEP with the family, student and school team - j) Partnership Plan: designing a comprehensive plan that engages students, families and the school and local communities in collaborative partnerships that support student learning, growth, resiliency and well-being - k) Critical Reflection: critically analyzing educational issues associated with this AQ utilizing scholarly research through multiple representations (for example, narratives, written documentation and images or graphics)

-discussion l) Visual Narrative: creating a visual narrative (for example, digital story) that helps to support the collective professional identity of the teaching profession and advances professional knowledge and pedagogy.
+- g) Narrative Inquiry: collaboratively and critically analyzing narratives of teaching and learning through a number of lenses (for example, professional identity, professional efficacy, ethical leadership and critical pedagogies) utilizing the processes of narrative writing and/or narrative discussion - h) Innovative Learning Experience: designing and facilitating an engaging, innovative learning experience that reflects differentiated instruction, universal design and the tiered approach - i) IEP Development: collaboratively developing an IEP with the family, student and school team - j) Partnership Plan: designing a comprehensive plan that engages students, families and the school and local communities in collaborative partnerships that support student learning, growth, resiliency and well-being - k) Critical Reflection: critically analyzing educational issues associated with this AQ utilizing scholarly research through multiple representations (for example, narratives, written documentation and images or graphics) - Visual Narrative: creating a visual narrative (for example, digital story) that helps to support the collective professional identity of the teaching profession and advances professional knowledge and pedagogy.